Handheld Apple Pies

-These Apple Hand Pies feature a sweet apple pie filling inside a buttery, flaky pie crust.
+These Handheld Apple Pies feature a sweet apple pie filling inside a buttery, flaky pie crust.
 So easy to make and perfect for fall!

 I can’t believe it’s Thanksgiving next week!
 Isn’t that crazy??
 We have been planning and organizing our family feast for the past week, and trying to make sure everyone’s favorite dish is included in the menu.
 I realized that we are getting a lot of munchkins and so we need to change the way we think when it comes to our celebration.